graphcore/PopRT/examples/fp8_quantization_onnxruntime/README.md

+# FP8 Static Quantization Example

-## Descritpion
+## Description

 This is an example of FP8 static quantization.
-It uses cpu for FP8 quantization, which can solve the problems of insufficient memory and efficiency of FP8 quantization in poprt.
-It is a supplement to the FP8 quantization tool in poprt.
+It uses the CPU for FP8 quantization, which can solve the problems of insufficient memory and efficiency of FP8 quantization in PopRT.
+It is a supplement to the FP8 quantization tool in PopRT.

-This example automatically calculates the accuracy of the FP8 model under different fp8_params and fp8_skip_op_names and saves it in a csv file.
+This example automatically calculates the accuracy of the FP8 model under different `fp8_params` and `fp8_skip_op_names` and saves it in a CSV file.

 ## Run